We've been rated:

 Get started immediately by shortlisting pre-approved voice demos, then click Get Quote.
 Easy.Search demos

 No time for casting or sourcing freelancers?
-Let our team handle all the casting and negotiations with different voices, contractors and agencies.Tell us about your project
+Let our team handle all the casting and negotiations with different voices, contractors and agencies.Talk to sales

-With cloud-based infrastructure and experienced engineers, every project can be produced remotely from end-to-end with one point of contact.Learn more about how it works
+With cloud-based infrastructure and experienced engineers, every project can be produced remotely from end-to-end with one point of contact.How it works

 Voice-over is the technical term for vocal audio played over media content like radio, television, film, video games, commercials, and more.
 In essence, it's when there is a voice track over a video, a book, a picture or even a pure audio broadcast.
 As a performance, it is predominantly considered a form of acting and creative art.